 The researchers found that babies born in water were no more likely to require transfer or admission to a hospital, nor were the mothers who gave birth in water.
 However, the researchers found an 11 percent increase in perineal tearing among mothers who gave birth in water.

-“For some women, that potential risk of tearing might be worth taking if they feel they will benefit from other aspects of a water birth, such as improved pain management,” Bovbjerg said.
+“For some women, that potential risk of tearing might be worth taking if they feel they will benefit from other aspects of a water birth, such as improved pain management,” Marit says.
 “There is no one correct choice.
 The risks and benefits of different birthing options should be weighed carefully by each individual.”

-The researchers’ findings are congruent with outcomes reported in other water birth studies, Cheyney said, but are contrary to the American College of Obstetricians and Gynecologists’ and the American Academy of Pediatrics’ Committee Opinion.
+The researchers’ findings are congruent with outcomes reported in other water birth studies, Melissa says, but are contrary to the American College of Obstetricians and Gynecologists’ and the American Academy of Pediatrics’ Committee Opinion.

-“Those groups support laboring in water, but caution against giving birth while immersed,” Cheyney said.
+“Those groups support laboring in water, but caution against giving birth while immersed,” Melissa says.
 “Our findings suggest that water birth is a reasonably safe option for low-risk women, especially when the risks associated with pharmacologic pain management, like epidural anesthesia, are considered.”

 The researchers have shared their findings with a group that is developing a clinical bulletin designed to inform health care providers about the practice of water birth in both hospital and out-of-hospital settings.